mechatroner/vscode_rainbow_csv/README.md

 #### Working with arbitrary separators

-Rainbow CSV allows using an arbitrary character or string as a separator.
+Rainbow CSV supports using any character or string as a separator.
 You can add the separator to the list of autodetected separators in the VSCode settings or if you just want to use it once you can either:
-* Select `Dynamic CSV` filetype (bottom right corner) and then enter the separator text in the popup dialog.
+* Select `Dynamic CSV` filetype (bottom-right corner) and then enter the separator in the prompt.
 * Select the separator text with the cursor and run `Rainbow CSV: Set rainbow separator` command.

-`Dynamic CSV` filetype also supports multiline CSV fields escaped in double quotes as described in RFC-4180.
+`Dynamic CSV` filetype also supports multiline CSV fields escaped in double quotes (RFC-4180 compliant).

 Note: In rare cases `Dynamic CSV` highlighting might not work at all due to compatibility issues with some other third-party extensions.

 #### CSVLint consistency check

 The linter checks the following:
-* Consistency of double quotes usage in CSV rows.
+* Ensures consistent use of double quotes within rows.
-* Consistency of number of fields per CSV row.
+* Verifies that each row has the same number of fields.

-To recheck a csv file click on "CSVLint" button.
+To recheck a CSV file, click the "CSVLint" button in the status bar.

 #### Working with large files
 To enable Rainbow CSV for very big files (more than 300K lines or 20MB) disable "Editor:Large File Optimizations" option in VS Code settings.